Yanka13/devsecops-setup/setup.md

   ssh-ed25519 SOME_STUFF_HERE lewagon
 ```

- When it is done, wait a few minutes, we will provision a VM for you containing all the tools you will need, and you will be able to connect to it safely through SSH.
+ When it is done, wait a few minutes, we will provision a VM for you containing all the tools you will need and send you an email once it is done with your VM IP address!

-## Confirm  Virtual Machine provisioning and retrieve IP address
+## Connect to the VM through VS Code

 _Note: The following section requires you already have received the VM provisioning confirmation as well as the IP address of the VM we assigned you with.